ClassicUO/packets/README.md

 ---

-For any questions or discussions, please open an issue on GitHub.
-Enjoy exploring UO packets!
+For any questions or discussions, please open an issue on GitHub or reach us on the [CUO Discord](https://discord.gg/VdyCpjQ)